ferdoran/uml-editor/README.md

 For a live demo please navigate [here](http://185.243.8.129/uml-editor/).

+## WebSocket Server

+If you want to check out the WebSocket server implementation just check out the [uml-server repository](https://github.com/rmuelle4/uml-server).

 ## Current Features

 * Drag and Drop of Class Shapes from Shape-Menu to editor panel